How to Make Maple Syrup and Cinnamon Smoked Nuts in Your Smoker

 • 1/2 cup hickory woodchips

-Smoke for 80-90 minutes at 225°F.
+Smoke for 1 hour and 20 minutes (80-90 minutes) at 225°F.

 This ingredients mix is a great starting point, from which you can experiment further.
-If you want them sweeter, add a little sugar to the mix.
+If you want them sweeter, add a little more sugar to the mix.
 You can also substitute honey (or hot honey) instead of maple syrup or add other spices to your taste profile.
 Have fun!

 No matter how you do it, smoked nuts are a great way to bring a little holiday fun to your backyard barbecue.